Alice de Janzé: 1919–1927: Marriage and the Happy Valley set

 In the Happy Valley, the de Janzés were neighbours to the Errolls.
 Frédéric de Janzé documented his time in Happy Valley and all the eccentric personalities he met there in his book, Vertical Land, which was published in 1928.
 He provided several non-eponymous references to members of the Happy Valley set, including a psychological portrait of his wife that alludes to her suicidal tendencies:

 Wide eyes so calm, short slick hair, full red lips, a body to desire.
 The powerful hands clutch and wave along the mandolin and the crooning somnolent melody breaks; her throat trembles and her gleaming shoulders droop.
 That weird soul of mixtures is at the door! her cruelty and lascivious thoughts clutch the thick lips on close white teeth.
 She holds us with her song, and her body sways towards ours.
 No man will touch her exclusive soul, shadowy with memories, unstable, suicidal.

 Even among the scandalous residents of Happy Valley, Alice was soon known as "the wicked Madonna" for her beauty, sarcastic sense of humour, and unpredictable mood swings.
 She was known for speaking passionately about animal rights as well as playing the ukulele, and soon she began an affair with Lord Erroll, openly sharing him with Idina.

 The de Janzés later returned to Happy Valley in 1926.
-While Frédéric distracted himself with lion hunting, Alice began a love affair with British aristocrat Raymond Vincent de Trafford (28 January 1900 – 14 May 1971), son of Sir Humphrey de Trafford, 3rd Baronet.
+While Frédéric distracted himself with lion hunting, Alice began a love affair with British aristocrat Raymond Vincent de Trafford (January 28, 1900 – May 14, 1971), son of Sir Humphrey de Trafford, 3rd Baronet.
 Alice's infatuation with de Trafford was so great that the couple attempted to elope, although they promptly returned.
 Frédéric was aware of his wife's open infidelity but did not become preoccupied by it, although years later he would refer to the love triangle with de Trafford as "the infernal triangle".

 That autumn, in an attempt to save his marriage, Frédéric returned to Paris with Alice.
 He was unsuccessful.
 Alice visited Frédéric's mother; revealing that she was in love with de Trafford, she asked her help in obtaining a divorce.
 Her mother-in-law advised her to think of her two daughters and do nothing she might later regret.
 Alice soon returned to Kenya and her lover.
 Hoping to keep the extramarital affair from becoming a scandal, her mother-in-law loaned Alice a furnished flat in a quiet street in Paris to use as a "love nest" with de Trafford.
-Under pressure from his family, Frédéric quickly sued for divorce.
+Under pressure from his family, Frédéric sued for divorce.